badj/NZGovDebtTrends2002-2025/README.md

 ### TODOs:

 1. Decrease the test count after checking for duplicated coverage.
-2. Enable WebKit and Firefox cross browser runners:
+2. Enable WebKit and Firefox cross-browser runners:
 - Fix 3 failing tests that are failing for WebKit and Firefox runs:
   - All Dropdowns contain expected graph data filter options - Failing for Firefox runs!
   - Visualisation changes are handled - Failing for WebKit runs!
-  - Download options downloading as expected - Failing for Webkit runs!
+  - Download options downloading as expected - Failing for WebKit runs!

 ---